keithgg-carebit/submodule/README.md

 # Submodule

-A jsdoc plugin for quickly creating  nested modules without explicitly having to write a module name such as `path/to/file` reflective of the location of the module in the src directory.
+A jsdoc plugin for quickly creating  nested modules or modules declared over many files without explicitly having to write a module name such as `path/to/file` reflective of the location of the module in the src directory, and without causing duplicate doclets as a result of having multiple files tagged with the same module name.

 ![](https://img.shields.io/github/license/blameitonyourisp/submodule?style=for-the-badge&labelColor=181b1a&color=779966) ![](https://img.shields.io/github/package-json/v/blameitonyourisp/submodule/master?style=for-the-badge&labelColor=181b1a&color=779966)